-Designer shades of salmon, coral, gold, and orange.
-Certain to dazzle.
+Flowers appear in designer shades of salmon, coral, gold, and orange.
+Plants are certain to dazzle.

-Jumbo, 4 inch, semi-double and double flowers within 4-5 months of sowing.
-Non-Stop Hybrids begonias are easy to grow.
-The 10 inch tall plants impress in filtered shade and moist soil.
+Jumbo, 4 inch, semi-double, and double flowers in just 4-5 months from seed.
+Non-Stop Hybrid begonias are easy to grow.
+The 10 inch tall plants will impress when grown in filtered shade and moist soil.